dalhoomist/T-cell_and_glial_pathology_in_PD/README.md

 Code and data for The spatial landscape of glial pathology and adaptive immune response in Parkinson's Disease

 # Spatial cross-correlation
-This is a Python module for GPU-accelerated computing of spatial cross-correlation.
+This is a Python module for spatial cross-correlation analyses

 <img src="ssc_image.png" width=1000/>